ifaruque/BeanValidation/readme.md

 	1. @NotNull :

-		The value of the property must not be null.Unfortunately it doesn't check for empty string values
+		The value of the property must not be null.Unfortunately it doesn't check for empty string values.For this reason hibernate introduce two new contraints(not yet JPA)

+		1. @NotEmpty : The value of the property must not be null && value not empty means if empty spaces then it is valid
+		2. @NotBlank :  The value of the property must not be null && value not empty.trimming the value first and if empty spaces then it is invalid

 	2. @Size :